MaynardMiner/MM.Hash/README.md

 DONATION ADDRESS: BTC 1DRxiWx6yuZfN9hrEJa3BDXWVJ9yyJU36i

 **UNIX Dependencies**
 This is what you need to run/dependencies.
-It is essentially everything you need to compile ccminers, powershell, as well as a script editor to edit starting script file:
+It is essentially everything you need to compile ccminers,cpuminers, powershell, as well as a script editor to edit starting script file:
 ```
 libcurl4-openssl-dev
 libssl-dev